Sylius/Sylius/docs/plugins/plugin-development-guide/specification.rst

             Then I should be notified that it has been successfully edited And this variant should be available on demand

-What is really important, usually you don't need to write the whole Behat scenario on your own!
+What is really important, usually you don't need to implement the whole Behat scenario on your own!
 In the example above only 2 steps would need a custom implementation.
 Rest of them can be easily reused from **Sylius** Behat system.

 .. important::

    If you're not familiar with our BDD workflow, with Behat, take a look at :doc:`our BDD guide</bdd/index>`.
-All Behat configuration (contexts, pages, services, suites etc.) are explained there in details.
+All Behat configurations (contexts, pages, services, suites etc.) are explained there in details.